Be part of your community and help shape how social housing is delivered

 - Community gardens in Taree, involve a number of local organisations, including local high schools and employment services.
 The space is divided into a number of sections used by the various community groups and partners.
 The community gardens are working with local schools to create a Rainbow Serpent Garden, building on the established children’s sensory garden.
 This project has been supported by the donation of a large quantity of plants.

-- advertising the Community Greening program in FACS newsletters
+- advertising the Community Greening program in DCJ newsletters

 - making land available for community gardens